tc39/proposal-temporal/docs/duration.md

 This method subtracts `other` from `duration`, resulting in a shorter duration.

-The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.
+The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a string such as `PT5H30M`, or a `Temporal.Duration` object.
+If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

 If `other` is larger than `duration` and the subtraction would result in a negative duration, the method will throw a `RangeError`.